Tutorial Outline Prompts: 12 Templates for Step-by-Step Guides

 Outline tutorials that learners actually finish.
 12 prompt templates for level-appropriate steps, prerequisites, success checks, and reuse.

 “Make me a tutorial outline” gets a sterile list of steps.
-Good tutorial outlines pick one specific outcome, name the learner level, and gate each step with a success check the learner can verify.
+A good tutorial outline picks one specific outcome, names the learner level, and gates each step with a success check the learner can verify on their own screen.
+The 12 templates below force every prompt to carry those three things, plus prerequisites and a “what next” bridge.

 Who this is for

-Devrel writers, course creators, founders writing onboarding docs, tech bloggers turning a project into a guide.
+DevRel writers, course creators, founders writing onboarding docs, and tech bloggers turning a side project into a guide.

 When not to use these prompts